haydenbleasel/friendlier-words/README.md

-# friendly-words
+# friendlier-words

-`friendly-words` is a JavaScript package that creates friendly words to use in your app, e.g. in project names.
+`friendlier-words` is a JavaScript package that creates friendly words to use in your app, e.g. in project names.
 It's based off the library by [Glitch](https://github.com/glitchdotcom/friendly-words), but with some choice improvements:

 - Curated the word lists to remove strange word combinations
 - Generated categories of words rather than objects, allowing for more flexibility